-In addition to the scatter amount being determined by viewing the histogram (Chavez, 1988), haze has also been determined by using a value corresponding to clear and deep water (Wu et al., 2005), or the lowest value in the histogram with at least 1,000 pixels (Teillet, 1995).
+In addition to the scatter amount being determined by viewing the histogram (Chavez, 1988), haze has also been determined by using a value corresponding to clear and deep water (Wu et al., 2005, for Quickbird imagery), or the lowest value in the histogram with at least 1,000 pixels (Teillet, 1995, for Landsat imagery).

 Landsat atmospheric correction background and accuracy

 Landsat imagery is free, has a relatively long historical archive, and a resolution (pixel size) of 30 meters (4.5 pixels per acre) for all bands except thermal.
 Currently, there are two operational Landsat satellite (Landsat 8 and Landsat 7 ETM+); Landsat 5 TM stopped providing imagery in the latter part of 2011.
 Landsat 8 was launched in February of 2013.
 There are details about Landsat in the Imaging / Landsat folder.
 Landsat pixels have a calibrated digital number (DN) value that, depending on the application, it may need to be converted to reflectance.
 Atmospheric correction derives surface reflectance by converting DNs to a ratio of the amount of radiance reflected from a surface to the total incoming amount so comparisons can be made over time.
 For example, it accounts for the fact that, with all else being equal, 1) DNs will be lower for the same surface when the solar elevation is lower, 2) DNs will be higher for the same surface when there are more particles in the atmosphere that scatter light back to the sensor before it reaches the ground, and 3) the slightly varying distance between the earth and the sun.
 Reflectance data for band 2 (green), band 3 (red), and NIR (band 4) are included in the Landsat dataset that can download and viewed in free Quantum GIS.